Daniel Barenboim performs and conducts Mozart, Beethoven, and Ravel — With the Berliner Philharmoniker

 Thank you for your understanding.

-May 1st is an important date in the classical music calendar!
+May 1 is an important date in the classical music calendar!
 It marks the foundation of one of the world's most prestigious orchestras: the Berliner Philharmoniker.
-Each since 1991, the ensemble celebrates this day with highly anticipated event, held in a different European city each year, the Europakonzert.
-In 1997, for the orchestra's 115 years, it is lead by maestro Daniel Barenboim, who directs both from the podium and the piano in this classic concert set in the gold and velvet setting of France's Château de Versailles!
+Each year since 1991, the ensemble celebrates this day with a highly anticipated event, held in a different European city each year, the Europakonzert.
+In 1997, for the orchestra's 115 years, it is led by maestro Daniel Barenboim, who directs both from the podium and the piano in this classic concert set in the gold and velvet setting of France's Château de Versailles!